1. 1. Which laws are applicable regarding advertising of medicines and medical devices?

 5.1 Medicines

-The advertisement of medication not registered in the Slovak Republic, containing narcotic, psychotropic drugs or supplements, prescription-only and non-prescription medicines covered by health insurance is prohibited, with exception of vaccination campaigns allowed by the Ministry of Health of the Slovak Republic and advertisement towards persons authorised to prescribe medication and issue medicine.
+The advertising of medicines not registered in the Slovak Republic, medicines containing narcotic, psychotropic drugs or supplements, prescription-only medicines and non-prescription medicines covered by health insurance is prohibited to the general public.
+The prohibition does not apply to vaccination campaigns organised by the marketing authorisation holder (or its representative) and permitted by the Ministry of Health of the Slovak Republic, and to advertising addressed to persons authorised to prescribe or dispense medicines..

-In general, advertisement of medicine must not be deceptive or obfuscatory, must encourage rational usage of the medicine by providing objective information on characteristics of the medicine and must comply with data stipulated in the SmPC.
+In general, advertising of medicine must not be deceptive, must encourage rational usage of the medicine by providing objective information on characteristics of the medicine and must comply with data stipulated in the SmPC.

-In addition to the above, several restrictions apply to the content of advertising to the general public, the most significant ones being (a complete list can be found in § 8 of the Act on Advertisement):
+In addition to the above, several other restrictions apply to the content of advertising to the general public, such as:

-• Advertised medication must be unambiguously identified, and it must be obvious that it’s an advertisement and that it is an advertisement for medical product;
+• Advertised product must be unambiguously identified as medicine, and it must be obvious that the information is an advertisement;

-• An advertisement must include the name of the medication as well as the name of the medicament, necessary information about correct usage of medication, expressed and comprehensible request for careful reading of the written information for users;
+• An advertisement must include the name of the medicine, the name of the active substance if it contains only one active substance, the necessary information for correct usage of medicine, and an explicit and comprehensible request to carefully read the written information for users;

-• An advertisement must not include any information that would, for instance: (i) induce the impression that medical examination or medical surgery is unnecessary, (ii) offer determination of diagnosis or method of treatment via correspondence; iii) give the impression that the effects of the medicine are guaranteed, without any side effects; iv) suggests that the good health of a person could be improved by taking the medicine, v) suggests that the good health of a person could be affected by not taking the medicine; vi) is addressed exclusively or mainly to children, vii) contains recommendations from scientists, healthcare professionals, or celebrities, whose popularity could encourage the consumption of medicines; etc.
+• An advertisement must not include any information that would: (i) induce the impression that medical examination or medical treatment is unnecessary; (ii) offer determination of diagnosis or method of treatment via correspondence; (iii) give the impression that the effects of the medicine are guaranteed, without any side effects, or are better than or equivalent to the effects of another medicine or treatment; (iv) suggest that the good health of a person could be improved by taking the medicine; (v) suggest that the good health of a person could be affected by not taking the medicine; (vi) appeal exclusively or mainly to children; (vii) contain recommendations from scientists, healthcare professionals, or celebrities, whose popularity could encourage the consumption of medicines; (viii) liken a medicine to food, a cosmetic product, or other consumer goods; (ix) create the impression that the safety or efficacy of the medicine is due to its natural origin; (x) potentially, through a description or detailed depiction of a medical history, lead to incorrect self-diagnosis; (xi) refer in an excessive, alarming, or misleading manner to confirmation of the cure of a disease; (xii) use excessive, alarming, or misleading depictions of changes in the human body caused by disease or injury and illustrate the effect of the medicine on these changes in the human body;

 • An advertisement must include following text: "Traditional herbal medicine intended for indications verified exclusively by long-term use", if the subject of the advertisement is a traditional herbal medicine.